Praying Without Ceasing

-The purpose of praying is not to let God know of what we need but to connect ourselves to God in a moment by moment reliance on Him.
-Once we maintain this connection with Him, the Lord blesses our lives with answered prayers according to His good will.
+The apostle Paul wrote, “pray without ceasing” (1 Thessalonians 5:17).
 Prayer links us with the Creator, and teaches us to see life with heavenly prospective.
-And as we abide in God, He grants us our petitions “If you abide in Me, and My words abide in you, you will ask what you desire, and it shall be done for you” (John 15:7).
+And as we abide in God, He grants us our petitions.
+He promised, “If you abide in Me, and My words abide in you, you will ask what you desire, and it shall be done for you” (John 15:7).

 Jesus gave us the parable of the widow that persisted in her requests to teach us to always pray and not faint (Luke 18:1-8).
-Jesus Himself prayed for long periods of time often through the night “And it came to pass in those days, that he went out into a mountain to pray, and continued all night in prayer to God” (Luke 6:12).
+Jesus Himself prayed for long periods of time often through the night.
+“And it came to pass in those days, that he went out into a mountain to pray, and continued all night in prayer to God” (Luke 6:12).
 If the Lord Himself spent much time in prayer, humans, likewise, need to continue in prayer to be able to overcome the temptations of the world (Matthew 26:41).

 In His service,